avalanche-foundation/ACPs/ACPs/77-reinventing-subnets/README.md

 For standalone networks like the Avalanche Primary Network, this is done by connecting to a hardcoded [set](https://github.com/ava-labs/avalanchego/blob/master/genesis/bootstrappers.json) of trusted bootstrappers to then discover new peers.
 Ethereum calls their set [bootnodes](https://ethereum.org/developers/docs/nodes-and-clients/bootnodes).

-By separating L1 validators from Primary Network validators, a list of validator IPs to connect to (the functional bootstrappers of the L1) is no longer provided by simply connecting to the Primary Network validators.
-However, the Primary Network can enable nodes tracking an L1 to seamlessly connect to the validators by tracking and gossiping validator IPs.
-L1s will not need to operate and maintain a set of bootstrappers and can continue to rely on the Primary Network for peer discovery.
+Since L1 validators are not required to be Primary Network validators, a list of validator IPs to connect to (the functional bootstrappers of the L1) cannot be provided by simply connecting to the Primary Network validators.
+However, the Primary Network can enable nodes tracking an L1 to seamlessly connect to the validators by tracking and gossiping L1 validator IPs.
+L1s will not need to operate and maintain a set of bootstrappers and can rely on the Primary Network for peer discovery.

 ### Sidebar: L1 Sovereignty